If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Conclusion

-Honey bee larvae with Sacbrood virus dies because they fail to pupate.
-The ecdysal fluid from the death and decomposition of the larvae accumulates under the skin.
+Honey bee larvae with Sacbrood virus die because they fail to pupate.
+The ecdysial fluid from the death and decomposition of the larvae accumulates under the skin.
 It forms a sac after which the disease is named.
-The infected larvae changes in color and dries out into a scale.
+The infected larvae change in color and dry out into a scale.
 This viral disease of honey bees has shown greater prevalence in spring to the early weeks of summer.
 It requires you to be very vigilant about it, so it does not cause you losses in your beekeeping operation.
 Successful management of the disease is possible.
-You should also put in place measure to prevent occurrence of the disease in your honey bee colonies.
-Draw from the given management solutions to safely carry out Sacbrood disease management and treatment in honey bees.

 References